PerimeterX/perimeterx-nginx-plugin/README.md

     ...
 ```
 For more information and the available fields in the JSON, refer to the PerimeterX Portal documentation.

+User can use the additional activity handler to retrieve information for the request using the data-enrichment object. first, validate the data enrichment object is verified, then you can access it's properties.

 <a name="appendix"></a> Appendix
 -----------------------------------------------